medelae/AquariumVisualizer/README.md

-# AquariumVisualizer
+# AquariumVisualizer (Renpy)
-Simulates 2D objects swimming in a virtual tank in Renpy (Python-powered).
+Simulates 2D objects swimming in a virtual tank in Renpy.
 August 2020.

 - *insert video here in future update*